How bottom trawling hurts ocean life and speeds up climate change | DW | 30.06.2022

 "Half crabs.
 Smashed up sea urchins.
 Starfish missing some of their arms," said Stewart, a marine ecologist at the University of York.
 "There was literally a trail of dead and dying things on the seabed."

-Bottom trawling – a powerful practice in which heavy nets are dragged along the ocean floor to catch fish and seafood – is one of the most harmful ways to feed the world.
+Bottom trawling — a powerful practice in which heavy nets are dragged along the floor of the ocean to catch fish and seafood — is one of the most harmful ways to feed the world.
 It destroys ecosystems and sweeps up unwanted marine life that gets thrown overboard.
-Between 1950 and 2014, bottom trawlers discarded $560 billion of bycatch, which was more than the value of all catches from longline fishers over the same period.
+From 1950 to 2014, bottom trawlers discarded $560 billion of bycatch, which was more than the value of all catches from longline fishers over the same period.

 Now scientists fear another environmental disaster bubbling under the surface: climate change.

-Trawlers churning 1.3% of the global sea floor stir up more carbon dioxide than the emissions of the entire aviation industry, a study published in the journal Nature last year found.
-Even if only some of that makes it to the surface, the practice stops seas absorbing as much CO2 from the atmosphere and prevents plant life growing.
+Trawlers churning 1.3% of the global sea floor stir up more carbon dioxide than the emissions of the entire aviation industry, a study published in the journal Nature in 2021 found.
+Even if only some of that makes it to the surface, the practice stops seas from absorbing as much CO2 from the atmosphere and prevents plant life from growing.

-Trawling oceans is like digging up a garden again and again, said Stewart, comparing the nets to a plough.
+Trawling oceans is like digging up a garden again and again, Stewart said, comparing the nets to a plow.
 "If you're constantly disturbing the seabed, then you have to basically keep restarting that process of storing carbon."

 The history of trawling is long and controversial.